StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 ## Data Volumes

 You can also create data volumes that can be used to store additional data.
 Multiple data volumes can be created.
-Click the add volume button to create a new volume and specify its configuration.
-There are the following configuration parameters as for data volumes:
+Click the add new volume button to create a new volume and specify its configuration.
+Click the attach existing volume button to mount an existing data volume to the notebook server.
+There are the following configuration parameters for data volumes:

-- **Type**: Create a new volume or use an existing volume.

 - **Name**: Name of the volume.

 - **Size in GiB**: From 4 GiB to 512 GiB.

-- **Mount Point**: Path where the data volume can be accessed on the notebook server, by default `/home/jovyan/<volume name>`.
+- **Mount path**: Path where the data volume can be accessed on the notebook server, by default `/home/jovyan/vol-1`, `/home/jovyan/vol-2`, etc. (incrementing counter per data volume mounted).

+When mounting an existing data volume, the name option becomes a drop-down list of the existing data volumes.
+Only a volume not currently mounted to an existing notebook server can be used.
+The mount path option remains user-configurable with the same defaults as creating a new volume.

 The garbage can icon on the right can be used to delete an existing or accidentally created data volume.